tamershahin/grails-redis-flexible-cache/README.md

     def redisFlexibleCachingService

 The `redisFlexibleCachingService` has 2 methods:
-`doCache` for store/retrieve object from the cache using a given key.
+  *`doCache` for store/retrieve object from the cache using a given key.
-`evictCache` for evict a key and his value from the cache.
+  *`evictCache` for evict a key and his value from the cache.

-Is a standard service bean that can be inject and used in controller, services, ecc.
+Is a standard service bean that can be inject and used in controller and services.

 example: